Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 By keeping everything the same, you’ll find the coffee’s sweet spot and bitterness will be a thing of the past.

-4. Your coffee is bitter because the water is too hot
+4. The water is too hot

 Pouring boiling water onto your coffee scorches the coffee and causes it to taste bitter.
 Whilst it’s important to use hot water to get the most out of your coffee, using boiling water makes for a bad-tasting cup of coffee.